 - Larger kit-based systems with solar module wattages greater than 10 watts are becoming more common and affordable: Historically the scope of the QA program has covered products with solar modules ranging from 0 to 10 watts.
 The decreasing cost of solar PV modules, rechargeable batteries, and LEDs have facilitated the development of larger "plug-and-play" SHS kits at a price affordable to many in the off-grid lighting market.
-These have solar modules between 10 to 100 watts and offer a wide range of services.
+These have larger solar modules, often ranging between 10 and 100 watts or more, and offer a wide range of services.
 The test methods included in IEC TS 62257-9-5 (i.e. the methods used by Lighting Global to evaluate pico-solar products) were not appropriate for effectively testing many aspects of these larger kits. - Products of all sizes offer auxiliary services: Based on consumer demand and because more and more energy is available (since LEDs require less and less power), many products provide power for auxiliary loads, the most common of which is mobile phone charging.
-The test methods included in IEC TS 62257-9-5 do not thoroughly assess these auxiliary uses, and measurements of full-battery and solar run times do not account for the impact of also using the product to charge a mobile phone or power other devices.
-Beyond additional energy services, some products now include onboard metering and billing technology ("pay-as-you-go" systems).
+The test methods included in IEC TS 62257-9-5 do not thoroughly assess these auxiliary uses, and measurements of full-battery and solar run times do not account for the impact of also using the product to charge a mobile phone or power other devices. - Pay-as-you-go or fee-for-service products are rapidly increasing in the market: Beyond additional energy services, some products now include onboard metering and billing technology ("pay-as-you-go" systems).
 The accuracy of metering and quality of these systems is an important element of the end-user experience.
+The metering and payment enforcement elements of these systems also present difficulties for testing, especially when the product is tested outside of its intended market or away from a compatible mobile phone network.